-(3) The conciliation shall be conducted in accordance with the procedure set out in subsections 228 (2) to (6), with necessary modifications.
+(3) The conciliation shall be conducted in accordance with the procedure set out in subsections 228 (3) to (7), with necessary modifications.

-(4) The member of a police association making the allegation and the police service are the parties to a conciliation or to an arbitration under this section.
+(4) The member making the allegation, the police association and the police service are the parties to a conciliation or arbitration under this section.

-(5) If matters remain in dispute after the conciliation, either party may give the Commission Chair and the other party a written notice referring the matters to arbitration.
+(5) If matters remain in dispute after the conciliation, any party may give the Commission Chair and the other parties a written notice referring the matters to arbitration.